 Major School Sports - Winter

-The senior section of rugby at KGS has four teams, a 1st XV, Headmaster's 1st XV, 2nd XV and U16 XV.
-The aim is to provide the opportunity for all senior students to play rugby at an appropriate level if they choose to play.
+The senior section of rugby at KGS has four teams, a 1st XV, Head's 1st XV, 2nd XV and U16 XV.
+The aim is to provide the opportunity for all senior pupils to play rugby at an appropriate level if they choose to play.
 The senior teams play each Saturday and occasionally on Wednesday afternoons.
 The fixture list is constantly expanding and teams travel across the country to play tough, prestigious matches to test their abilities.
 The school continues to produce many excellent 1st XVs, Schools' Internationals, North of England and County players.
 The school also runs a rigorous Sevens programme with teams taking part in many regional and national competitions.